 Does Class Rank Matter?

-When a high school does not publish class rank or award Valedictorian or Salutatorian, it is not held against the student and is simply not a factor into the admission equation; it is not hurting or helping the student.
+When a high school does not publish class rank or award Valedictorian or Salutatorian, it is not held against the student and is simply not a factor in the admission equation; it is not hurting or helping the student.
 In my hometown of Greater Cincinnati, it was more than a decade ago that most area schools eliminated publishing class rank; Mason was among them.

 While many students think the perfect 36 ACT or taking all AP’s or yes, even being Valedictorian is a ticket to the Ivy League or similar, they are sadly mistaken.
-It’s been documented in one recent admission cycle that Stanford rejected 69% of applicants with perfect scores, and I assure you the freshman class was not made up of only perfect scoring students.
+It’s been documented in one recent admission cycle that Stanford rejected 69% of applicants with perfect scores, and I assure you the freshman class was not made up of only perfect-scoring students.
 I once sat in a meeting with a Yale admissions officer who stated 60% of perfect score applicants were not admitted in favor of students with lower scores but a better holistic picture.
 I can give countless examples of this including Ben Shumaker from Michigan who was Valedictorian among 536 students yet not admitted to a single Ivy, USC or Case Western.

 What Does Matter?

 Data and Voice.
 The vast majority of colleges take a holistic approach to evaluating applicants.
 The data is the GPA, course work taken as well as ACT/SAT.
-But many people forget the voice is an enormous component.
+But many people forget that voice is an enormous component.
 Voice is your essays, resume of activities, recommendation letters, and interviews (if offered).
 For highly selective schools where all of the students have similar high achieving data, the voice is what makes the difference and most notably the resume.

 This advice of New Your Times bestselling author Frank Bruni is a great reminder.
 Be the best you, and if this includes admittance to a coveted Ivy, bravo for you; I will be the first to congratulate you!
 Regardless, perfect scores, 4.0 GPA’s, Valedictorian status don’t define you or your future.
 Just look at the list of Fortune 500 CEOs.